 - Do you want to increase your gross sales by 100%?

 - Would you like to triple the number of leads you receive through your website?

 - How would like to improve your ROI by 200%?

-You can have more than one stretch goal, but they must be achievable with extra effort on the part of your team.
+You can have more than one stretch goal as long as they are achievable with extra effort.

 Knowing what you hope to achieve makes you more efficient and helps you focus your efforts and resources.
 However, a stretch goal is too big and hard to achieve unless you break it down into manageable, small goals.
 That is where SMART goals come into play.